Is this your child's symptom?

 - Solid foods: If on baby foods, continue them.
 Cereals are best.

-- Older Children (Age over 1 year old) With Frequent, Watery Diarrhea:
+- Older Children (age more than 1 year old) with Frequent, Watery Diarrhea:

 - Offer as much fluid as your child will drink.
 If also eating solid foods, water is fine.
 So is half-strength Gatorade or half-strength apple juice.